 With proper installation, you can save up to $200 per year in your hydro bills.
 Needless to say, you make your home a lot more comfortable and your heating system a lot more efficient.

 A home energy score measures how much energy a house consumes and gives insight on energy-related costs.
 It also provides recommendations on how to make your home more energy-efficient.

 Curious about Energy-Efficient Custom Homes?

 You’re on the right track!
 Enjoy the benefits of an energy-efficient home and start your renovation towards a more environmentally-conscious living.
 Small upgrades can make big differences.
 And the benefits aren’t restricted to your comfort and energy costs.
 You’re helping the environment by making simple changes in your property.
 It’s worth considering!
 If you are looking for a carefully designed energy efficient custom home, contact Black Pearl Custom Homes!
-Our experience and knowledge will help you avoid expensive mistakes and get a perfect home within the scheduled timeline.
+Our experience and knowledge will help you avoid expensive mistakes and get a perfect environmentally friendly home within the scheduled timeline.